-Every data housing service should have substantial privacy and security, and the Facebook Portal is one that has both.
-Setting up a passcode is a critical step all homeowners must take to prevent intruders from hacking your account.
-It’s easy to set up your code.
+Every data-housing service should take privacy and security seriously, and the Facebook Portal does as much as any other.
+All homeowners must take the crucial step of setting up a passcode to prevent intruders from hacking your account.
+Setting up your code is simple.
 All you need to do is open Settings and click Passcode.
-The Portal will then ask you to enter your private, four-digit code to gain access.
-Be aware that you must also type in your code after changing any account settings.
+The Portal will then ask you to enter your secret, four-digit code to gain access.
+You’ll have to type in your code after changing any account settings.

-All smart displays have specific advantages and features that make them unique, but Facebook’s Portal boasts features that make it a top-ranked choice for a variety of people.
+All smart displays boast their own unique advantages and features, but Facebook’s Portal has features that make it a top-ranked choice for many uses.
 With the Facebook Portal, you get a perfect balance between Amazon Alexa and Facebook, including a wide selection of other popular apps.

 Yet another Portal asset is the fact that it follows you around during video calls.
-We believe we will continue to see some heavy competition between smart displays, so it will help to keep an eye out for Portal updates.
+We anticipate seeing continuing heavy competition between smart displays, so you might want to keep an eye out for Portal updates.

 - Best cheap robot vacuum deals for August 2021: Roomba, Eufy, Deebot

 - Best cheap air fryer deals for August 2021: Instant Pot, Ninja, and Dash

 - Best cheap Peloton alternatives for August 2021